Living in Love and Faith

 The Church of England has been looking at issues relating to gender, marriage, sexuality and relationships under the heading ‘Living in Love and Faith’ (LLF) over the past seven years.
 We’ve been openly discussing our differences on these important subjects.

 Now a suite of Prayers of Love and Faith are available here so ministers can dedicate, thank God or bless same-sex couples who are marking a significant milestone in their relationship.
-These Prayers are available for use within regular worship from December 17, 2023 - although it is likely they will be more widely used in the New Year.
+These Prayers are now available for use within regular worship.
 This is the fullest pastoral provision that can be provided without changing the Church’s doctrine that Holy Matrimony takes place between one man and one woman.

 The Church of England's General Synod agreed in November 2023, that Prayers of Love and Faith could also be used on a trial basis for standalone services.
 The process of formal authorisation of these prayers in standalone services will involve consultation with all Diocesan Synods and would require a two-thirds majority at a future General Synod, probably in 2025.
 More details are here.